Madagascar Passport Ranking

-The Malagasy passport currently ranks on the 85th place according to the Guide visa index.
+The Malagasy passport currently ranks on the 85th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 55 countries.
-The passport ranking has dropped from 71st in 2006 to the current ranking.
+The Passport Ranking has dropped from 71st in 2006 to the current ranking.
 Malagasy passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore, Ghana and Iran.
 Malagasy citizens do however require a visa to enter 171 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The island Republic of Madagascar is a former French colony.
 Located in Southern Africa it consists of 22 regions.
 It is surrounded by the Indian Ocean, east of Mozambique.
 The most important regions are Analamanga, Vakinankaratra and Atsimo-Andrefana.
 The nation is the 22nd largest country in Africa with a surface area of 587,041 square kilometers.
 Its climate is divided into two climate zones: the tropical coast and the temperate inland.
 Its terrain is characterized by high plateaus and mountains in the center and narrow coastal plains.